Governance artifacts

 - which attributes they expose;

-- where collisions, conflicts, omissions, and ambiguities appear;
+- where collisions, omissions, contradictions, and ambiguities appear;

 - which nodes risk contaminating the overall reconstruction.

-The graph does not answer the normative question: “what should count as an admissible authority?”
+The graph does not answer the normative question: what should count as admissible authority?

 A source may be active, visible, redundant, or popular without being canonically admissible.
 Mapping precedes qualification.
 This is why the external coherence graph must be articulated with EAC.